openstack-archive/puppet-congress/README.md

 ### Beginning with congress

 To utilize the congress module's functionality you will need to declare multiple resources.
-The following is a modified excerpt from the [openstack module](https://github.com/stackfoge/puppet-openstack).
-This is not an exhaustive list of all the components needed, we recommend you consult and understand the [openstack module](https://github.com/stackforge/puppet-openstack) and the [core openstack](http://docs.openstack.org) documentation.

 Implementation
 --------------